 Phase 1 provides practical guides, advice, suggestions and planners to support beginning teachers and schools during the periods of initial contact, orientation and in the first weeks and first terms of teaching.

 Phase 2 introduces the process of reflecting on practice through the lens of the teaching standards.
 Once introduced, the practice of reflecting on teaching through standards is seen as an essential and ongoing process for engaging in the further phases of Strong start, Great teachers.

 Phase 3 continues the process of reflecting on teaching through standards and explores the areas of questioning and feedback.

 Phase 4 continues the process of reflecting on teaching through standards and explores the areas of differentiating learning and peer and self-assessment for students.

-A suite of QTC Registered Professional Development courses aligned to the Australian Professional Standards for Teachers at the Proficient, Highly Accomplished and Lead stages can be found on Teaching Standards in Action.
+A suite of NESA Registered Professional Development courses aligned to the Australian Professional Standards for Teachers at the Proficient, Highly Accomplished and Lead stages can be found on Teaching Standards in Action.
 For further information on induction see the section, Beginning teacher induction in the Australian Institute for Teaching and School Leadership (AITSL) website.